JetBrains/Qodana/topics/code-horizon.md

 ## Projects sorted

-In the lower-left part, you can filter your projects by the number of problems, number of critical problems, as well as code coverage.
-The lower-right part lets you filter projects using available [severities](faq.topic#faq-severities).
+In the lower-left part, you can order your projects by the number of problems, number of critical problems, as well as code coverage.
+The lower-right part lets you order projects using available [severities](faq.topic#faq-severities).